LP2X0X/PROGRAMMING/Web Dev/React/AFTER/React Summary.md

 🧠 In One Sentence:

 React is a powerful, declarative JavaScript library for building modern, fast, dynamic user interfaces—based around reusable components and scalable state management.

-—

-Let me know if you'd like a full cheat sheet, advanced topics (like memoization, concurrency, custom hooks), or help learning through projects!